algolaser mega deals

 1. What materials work best for bulk diode laser engraving?

 Wood, bamboo, slate, leather, coated metals, acrylic.
-Basically, anything that holds contrast well and won't release weird fumes (I learned that the hard way with some plastics—ugh).
+Basically, anything that holds contrast well and won't release weird fumes—ideal for safe laser materials and engraving compatibility.

 2. How long does it take to engrave 500 items?